mikronixx/move-in/README.md

 this repository is **actively maintained** and designed for others to copy, adapt, and extend.

+## Why?

+I reuse this stuff constantly.
+Putting it in one repo saves me time.
+Maybe it helps someone else too.

 ## Usage

 Clone and copy what you need: